MS-LIMA/PhotonSerializer/README.md

 |  string | 4 bytes + α (UTF8 Encoding) |

 ### 2. How to Use
+First of all, declare using MSLIMA.Serializer above.

+`using MSLIMA.Serializer; `

-Suppose that the structure is given as follows:
+Then, Suppose that the structure is given as follows:

 ```csharp
 public struct TestStruct